 A team of Lawrence Livermore National Laboratory researchers has demonstrated the 3D printing of shape-shifting structures that can fold or unfold to reshape themselves when exposed to heat or electricity.
 The micro-architected structures were fabricated from a conductive, environmentally responsive polymer ink developed at the Lab.

-In the paper, the researchers describe creating primary shapes from an ink made from soybean oil, additional co-polymers and carbon nanofibers, and “programming” them into a temporary shape at an engineered temperature, determined by chemical composition.
-Then the shape-morphing effect was induced by ambient heat or by heating the material with an electrical current, which reverts the part’s temporary shape back to its original shape.
+In the paper, the researchers describe creating primary shapes from an ink made from soybean oil, additional co-polymers and carbon nanofibers, and "programming" them into a temporary shape at an engineered temperature, determined by chemical composition.
+Then the shape-morphing effect was induced by ambient heat or by heating the material with an electrical current, which reverts the part’s temporary shape back to its original shape."It’s like baking a cake," said lead author Jennifer Rodriguez, a postdoc in LLNL’s Materials Engineering Division.
+"You take the part out of the oven before it’s done and set the permanent structure of the part by folding or twisting after an initial gelling of the polymer."

 Ultimately, Rodriguez said, researchers can use the materials to create extremely complex parts.